Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Flow representations and ergodic decompositions for stationary i.d. and max-i.d. processes

-In the stable and max-stable cases the connections between spectral representations and ergodic theoretic decompositions of the underlying flows have lead to a wealth of decomposition and classification results.
-We will show that this theory naturally extends to the i.d.\ and max-i.d.\ setting.
-An alternative powerful approach from the perspective of {\em Poisson suspensions} and {\em factor maps} has been recently pioneered by Emmanuel Roy~\cite{roy07,roy_maharam}.
+In the stable and max-stable cases, the connections between spectral representations and ergodic theoretic decompositions of the underlying flows have lead to a wealth of decomposition and classification results.
+We will show that this theory naturally extends to the i.d. and max-i.d. setting.
+An alternative powerful approach from the perspective of \emph{Poisson suspensions} and \emph{factor maps} has been recently pioneered by Emmanuel Roy~\cite{roy07,roymaharam}.
 We expect that these tools can be used to develop an all-encompassing theory, but this is beyond the scope and goals of the present work.
-Here, we adopt an alternative measure theoretic approach, which focuses on {\em spectral representations}.
-It is useful in the classes where i.d.\ and max-i.d.\ processes are defined through their stochastic integral representations rather than L\'evy measures.
+Here, we adopt an alternative approach, which is useful when the i.d. and max-i.d. processes are given through their stochastic integral representations.